 Dignity & Tiredness

 It truly did make me tired just looking at it all.
 What do you do when you cannot go on?
 Do you continue to push yourself, noticing lower and lower productivity?
 Do you take a short break and then say, OK, that was nice, not let’s get started?
-I certainly do that and when I become this “robot” or sorts I notice that the compassion isn’t in my efforts, that I’m fulfilling obligations but not with a quality that life deserves, that I deserve.
-In looking at the photo about you can see the journey you have taken from the stars.
+I certainly do that, and when I become this “robot” of sorts, I notice that the compassion isn’t in my efforts, that I’m fulfilling obligations but not with a quality that life deserves, that I deserve.
+In looking at the photo, you can see the journey you have taken from the stars.

 With love and respect,